mithril-security/gitbook_public/features.md

+# Features

-# Features (TODO : ML and secure features more explicit -> size of model, encryption supported etc...)
+ML and secure features more explicit -> size of model, encryption supported etc...)

 * Simple and fast API to use the service
 * Model and data protected by hardware securities